loborec/astro/README.md

 php-azel
 ===========

-Solar and Lunar Azimuth and Elevation Estimation
+Solar and Lunar Azimuth and Elevation Estimation.

 This class is based on the works: